What Is Radical Acceptance in Dialectical Behavioral Therapy?

 • Practice mindfulness and live in the present moment

 Part of refusing to accept reality can be living in the future or the past rather than the present moment.
-Radical acceptance can be a subset of living mindfully and requires practice to help you to leave behind any fantasies you might have about your past or your future.
+Radical acceptance can be a subset of living mindfully and requires practice to help you leave behind any fantasies you might have about your past or your future.
 It may ask that you root yourself firmly in your life as it truly is, without any judgment, anger, or denial.
-It can help you lead to being someone who deeply understands self compassion.
+It can help you become someone who deeply understands self-compassion.
+When you fight reality, you might feel stuck, unable to move forward.

-This type of practice is not always an easy one to adopt, and it may require guidance.
+This type of practice is not always easy to adopt and may require guidance.
 You might read books, consult with a specialist, or see a therapist to develop the tools required to effectively use radical acceptance in your life.
-Each of these options may largely depend on you, however; ultimately, you may need to be willing to consistently practice and adopt the tenets of radical acceptance, or the approach may not be effective or useful.
+Each of these options may largely depend on you; however, ultimately, you may need to be willing to consistently practice and adopt the tenets of radical acceptance, or the approach may not be effective or useful.
 Whether you read about radical acceptance and begin practicing at home, learn about it in support group sessions, or work one-on-one with a mental health professional, what you get out of radical acceptance as a practice may be wholly up to you and may not be forced by anyone else.

 Getty